-We have distributed 1,189 new Laptop computers and 590 mice to residents that have taken our computer classes and passed a computer and internet proficiency evaluation.
-We have distributed 552 Refurbished computers to neighborhood Outreach residents that have taken the classes, passed a computer and internet proficiency evaluation, and shown proof of newly acquired broadband.
+2b.
+To the extent you distribute equipment/supplies to beneficiaries of your project, please describe the equipment/supplies you distribute, the quantities distributed, and the specific populations to whom the equipment/supplies are distributed (600 words or less).
+We have distributed 241 new Laptop computers to residents that have taken our computer classes and passed a computer and internet proficiency evaluation.
+We have distributed 1365 Refurbished computers to neighborhood Outreach residents that have taken the classes, passed a computer and internet proficiency evaluation, and shown proof of newly acquired broadband.